IChemE calls for nominations for medals and prizes

-The Nicklin medal is an early-career award that recognises up-and-coming researchers, active in any research area within chemical engineering.
+The Nicklin Medal is an early-career award that recognises up-and-coming researchers, active in any research area within chemical engineering.
 Candidates must have no more than five years’ postdoctoral research experience and should have produced international-quality research outputs.

 Named after Roger Sargent, former IChemE President and Professor of Chemical Engineering at Imperial College London, the Sargent Medal recognises a major contribution to research in the area of computer-aided product and process engineering (CAPE).
 The Junior Sargent follows the same criteria, but recognises a major contribution by an early career individual, defined as no more than 10 years after completing a PhD degree, or 15 years after completing a Masters degree or equivalent (excluding career breaks).

-This medal (which is accompanied by a sum of £1,000) is awarded to an individual who has, throughout their career, made a significant contribution to the field of chemical engineering research.
+The Sharma Medal (which is accompanied by a sum of £1,000) is awarded to an individual who has, throughout their career, made a significant contribution to the field of chemical engineering research.
 The award is part-funded by generous donations from Dr Rama Rao, Founder of Avra, India, and Professor Jyeshtharaj Joshi, former Director of Institute of Chemical Technology, India.

-This medal is awarded to an individual, or a group of students (maximum 6) for the most creative presentation of a major accident and the learning outcomes, using a range of formats.
+The SIESO Medal is awarded to an individual, or a group of students (maximum 6) for the most creative presentation of a major accident and the learning outcomes, using a range of formats.

 The Trustees Medal is awarded to a volunteer who has given exceptional service to an IChemE special project.